giancarvalho/FullStackOverflow-API/README.md

 ```

-POST /users - lets you create user.
+POST /users - lets you create users.
 You need to send an object with the properties list below.
 If the class does not exist, it will be created in the same request.

 ```
 {